facebookresearch/habitat-lab/examples/siro_sandbox/README.md

 * See on-screen help text for common keyboard and mouse controls
 * `N` to toggle navmesh visualization in the debug third-person view (`--debug-third-person-width`)
 * For `--first-person-mode`, you can toggle mouse-look by left-clicking anywhere

+## Workaround to avoid broken skinned humanoid

+Following the instructions above, a broken skinned humanoid is rendered which blocks the first-person camera view at times.
+This is a known issue: the sandbox app uses replay-rendering, which doesn't yet support skinning.

+Steps to work around this by reverting to a rigid-skeleton humanoid:
+1. Make a copy (or symlink) of `female2_0.urdf`.
+    * `cp data/humanoids/humanoid_data/female2_0.urdf data/humanoids/humanoid_data/female2_0_rigid.urdf`
+2. Update or override your config.
+Your humanoid is probably either `main_agent` or `agent_1`.
+    * `habitat.simulator.agents.main_agent.articulated_agent_urdf='data/humanoids/humanoid_data/female2_0_rigid.urdf`
+    * or `habitat.simulator.agents.agent_1.articulated_agent_urdf='data/humanoids/humanoid_data/female2_0_rigid.urdf'`
+3. Run the sandbox app and you should now see a rigid-skeleton humanoid that animates properly.

 ## Debugging visual sensors